rsepassi/norma/doc/design.md

    - For each mention:
      - Skip if already processed
      - Get referenced tweet context
-     - Generate response via content API
+     - Generate response via Anthropic Claude API
      - Post reply to Twitter
      - Log status in database